 Neurona Therapeutics

 Seed Round in 2021

-EsoBiotec is a Belgian biotechnology company dedicated to the discovery and development of novel cancer therapies.
-The firm focuses on empowering the human body to combat cancer through in vivo cell engineering.
-By creating innovative immunotherapies, EsoBiotec aims to provide cost-effective drugs and therapeutics that enhance accessibility, ensuring that patients can receive essential cancer treatments at lower costs.
+EsoBiotec is a Belgian biotechnology company dedicated to the discovery of innovative cancer therapies.
+The firm specializes in immunotherapies that aim to empower the human body to combat cancer through in vivo cell engineering.
+EsoBiotec focuses on developing cost-effective drugs and therapeutics, ensuring that patients have access to essential cancer treatments at lower costs.
+By prioritizing accessibility, the company seeks to improve the overall effectiveness of cancer care and enhance patient outcomes.

+Neurona Therapeutics